-For the safety of our electric crews, as well as your own and other motorists, please slow down when you see the warning signs or lights of bucket trucks and lineman in or near roadways.
-Consider the following tips when you approach such areas:
+For the safety of our crews, as well as your own and other motorists, please drive slowly when you see any utility work warning signs, flashing lights from bucket trucks, or workers on or near roadways.
+Consider the following tips as you approach such areas:

-- Follow the directions given by warning signs, traffic flaggers or law enforcement professionals.
+- Follow the directions given by warning signs, traffic flaggers or law enforcement.

-- Reduce speed as you travel through a work area.
-It’s not only the law but common sense, as well.
+- Reduce speed as you approach and travel through a work area.
+It’s not only common sense, it’s the law.

-- Respect traffic cones and other control devices.
-Often times, these are the only item standing between our linemen and your vehicle.
+- Respect and give distance for traffic cones and other control devices.
+Often, these are the only items standing between our crews and your vehicle.

-- Know that the safety of Unitil’s electric crews depends on your caring and understanding.
+- Know that the safety of Unitil’s crews depends on your care and understanding.